We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wind on a wall scroll or portrait.

 Figuratively, this means: However difficult the task, the key to success lies in making collective efforts.

-It may enlighten you slightly to know that the character for "wind" can also mean "style", "custom" or "manner" in some context.
+It may enlighten you slightly to know that the character for “wind” can also mean style, custom, or manner in some contexts.
 This may apply somewhat to this title.

 地水火風空 is the specifically-Japanese version of the five elements.